The Crazyflie is sold as a kit, it requires some assembly and soldering. There is a video describing the assembly steps:

 Switch the Crazyflie ON and put it on a stable surface (it needs to calibrate its sensors).
 In the client, click connect and select your Crazyflie in the list (should look like “radio://0/42/2M”) and finally click connect.
 The Crazyflie is now ready to fly!

-The main sources of information for the Crazyflie are the wiki and the forum.
-The wiki is open to contribution, just drop us a mail for an account.
-The forum is the first line of support and you can register online to it.
+The main sources of information for the Crazyflie are the documentation and the discussions page.
+The documentation on the web is open to contribution, which is accessible with a github account.
+The discussions page is also accessible with a github account.